HiSPARC/publicdb/doc/data_access.rst

 When looking at the data page for a station (i.e. `Kaj Munk College
 <http://data.hisparc.nl/show/stations/202/>`_), you will see a 'Download
 event summary data' link on the right.
-When this link is clicked you will be taken to the `Data Download Form
+When this link is clicked you will be taken to the `Data download form
 <http://data.hisparc.nl/data/download>`_.
 On this page you can select
 the station, the start and end date for which you want to download the data.
 There is also an option to download weather data instead of events, however, not all stations gather weather data.

-When you click the Submit button without checking the checkbox to Download, the data should (Firefox always download the data) show up in your browser window.
+When you click the Submit button without checking the checkbox to Download, the data should (Firefox always downloads the data) show up in your browser window.
 If you check the Download box the data will be downloaded to your PC as a csv file.
-The filename will contain the station number and the dates selected.

 This csv file can be read by many programs, including Excel.
+Use the Import option in Excel to make it recognize tabs as delimiter between columns.

 Downloading via Python